 If a complaint for judicial foreclosure is filed, the homeowner has the opportunity to assert any applicable defenses and generally contest the sale.
 However, if the assessments are actually owed, and the association has strictly followed the statutory procedure, the available defenses are limited.
 The courts in most states have held that the obligation to pay assessments exists independently of the association’s maintenance duties, which means – practically speaking – that a homeowner cannot assert as a defense that the association has failed to perform its duties.
 Most homeowners' association foreclosure suits settle before a sale actually occurs.
 With most settlements, the homeowner, association, and any other defendants (other lienholders must be named in the suit) reach an agreement to resolve the unpaid assessments without selling the property.

 If the court orders a sale and the sale is conducted, the proceeds are paid to lienholders according to their priority, with any excess equity paid to the former homeowner.
-If the proceeds are insufficient to satisfy all liens, the former homeowner may be personally liable for any deficiency balances owed, depending upon the nature of the underlying debts and the laws of the state.
+If the proceeds are insufficient to satisfy all claims, the former homeowner may be personally liable for any deficiency balances owed, depending upon the nature of the underlying debts and the laws of the state.

+To remove a lien on a property, you must first satisfy the debt owned to the homeowners association.
 To pay off an HOA lien, the homeowner must make payment to the association in the amount of the delinquent assessments, plus interest and any applicable fees.
 Usually, the homeowner is responsible for the costs of recording the lien and the attorney’s fees incurred by the association in having it prepared.
 Once the full amount has been paid, the association records a lien release in the county land records.
 The release puts anyone conducting a future title search on notice that the lien is no longer outstanding.
 State law dictates how long the association has to file a release after payment is received.
 In California, for instance, the release must be recorded within 21 days.